 These Oatmeal Chocolate Chip Muffins are the best ever!

 These muffins are hearty and filling.
-Not too sweet, but just the perfect blend of crunch and chocolate mixed together.
-They would pair well with a delicious pot of soup (like Hamburger Vegetable Soup) for a chilly December evening.
+They’re not too sweet, but just the perfect blend of crunch and chocolate mixed together.

 - 2/3 cup sugar or raw sugar

 - 1 1/2 cups milk

 - 1/2 cup melted butter or olive oil

 - 6 ounces chocolate chips (I used mini chocolate chips, but I think it might be even better with regular-sized chocolate chips)

 How to Make Oatmeal Chocolate Chip Muffins

 2. Line a regular muffin tin with papers, or grease individual cups.

 3. In a large bowl, combine oats, flour, sugar, baking powder, and salt.